Bugs Bunny: Personality and catchphrases

 "'What's up Doc?' is a very simple thing.
 It's only funny because it's in a situation.
 It was an all Bugs Bunny line.
 It wasn't funny.
 If you put it in human terms; you come home late one night from work, you walk up to the gate in the yard, you walk through the gate and up into the front room, the door is partly open and there's some guy shooting under your living room.
 So what do you do?
 You run if you have any sense, the least you can do is call the cops.
 But what if you come up and tap him on the shoulder and look over and say 'What's up Doc?'
 You're interested in what he's doing.
 That's ridiculous.
 That's not what you say at a time like that.
 So that's why it's funny, I think.
 In other words it's asking a perfectly legitimate question in a perfectly illogical situation."

 — — Chuck Jones on Bugs Bunny's catchphrase "What's up Doc?"

-The carrot-chewing scenes are generally followed by Bugs' most well-known catchphrase, "What's up, Doc?", which was written by director Tex Avery for his first Bugs Bunny film, A Wild Hare (1940).
+The carrot-chewing scenes are generally followed by Bugs' most well-known catchphrase, "What's up, Doc?", which was written by director Tex Avery for his first Bugs Bunny short film, A Wild Hare (1940).
 Avery explained later that it was a common expression in his native Texas and that he did not think much of the phrase.
 Back then "doc" meant the same as "dude" does today.
 When the cartoon was first screened in theaters, the "What's up, Doc?" scene generated a tremendously positive audience reaction.